 On behalf of Law Offices of Mauro Fiore, Jr. posted on Thursday, December 15, 2016.

-To prevent potential errors you can be proactive by reviewing your online medical records to assure their accuracy.
+To prevent potential errors, you can be proactive by reviewing your online medical records to ensure their accuracy.
 If you see a notation that doesn't seem to belong to you, report it to your healthcare provider.
-Otherwise, in the unfortunate event you or someone you love has suffered an injury or death due to a medical error you can speak to a qualified attorney experienced with medical malpractice.
+Otherwise, in the unfortunate event you or someone you love has suffered an injury or death due to a medical error, you can speak to a qualified attorney experienced with medical malpractice.